8 min read

 A scheduled maintenance message notifies users of upcoming work that may temporarily affect service availability.
 This allows users to prepare in advance and take the necessary steps.

 An emergency maintenance message informs users of sudden problems that require immediate resolution.
-Typically, these messages include information about the nature of the problem and an estimated time to get the system back up and running.
+Typically, these messages include information about the nature of the problem and an estimated time to restore the system.

 This notification informs users that maintenance work has been completed and services are available again.
 It may also contain information about changes or improvements that have been made.